KostasMavrakis/Prague-Devils-Web-App/README.md

 client = gspread.authorize(creds)

 🧑‍💻 Author
-< br / >Kostas
+<br/>Kostas
-< br / >Built with 💚 by a passionate footballer and data enthusiast.
+<br/>Built with 💚 by a passionate footballer and data enthusiast.
-< br / >Feel free to reach out or contribute!
+<br/>Feel free to reach out or contribute!